Michaelszeng/6.8210-Underactuated-Robotics-Notes/2) Value Iteration & LQR.md

 which is linear in $x$ (we defined a new variable here $K$ for convenience).

 However, we still need to find the optimal $S$.
-We can plug $u^*$ back into HJB:
+We can plug $u^*$ back into HJB to get this Algebraic Riccati Equation (which we can solve for $S$):

 $$ 0 = x^T[Q-SBR^{-1}B^TS + 2SA]x $$

-And have your numerical toolbox solve this equation for $S$.
+TODO: discuss numerical methods for solving the Algebraic Riccati Equation for $S$

 LQR works for a variety of systems; even systems without linear dynamics or quadratic cost, you can take linear/quadratic approximations and still get good control.